I Grew Up In Mayberry By Another Name

 The comment's I get after spinning tales of my 'growin' up years' usually come in two forms: 1) 'You're Kidding!', and 2) 'Geez, did you grow up in Mayberry or what??'

-And I guess maybe if truth be known, we had the small town gossip, the old 'everyone knows everything about everyone else, or thinks they do' kind of thing.
+And I guess maybe if the truth is known, we had the small-town gossip, the old 'everyone knows everything about everyone else or thinks they do' kind of thing.
 And thank goodness for that, too.